 Tennessee is an incredible state for biking, including the start of the Natchez Trace (which connects to AL & MS), Memphis's Big River Crossing (The longest ped/bike bridge across the Mississippi River), and the annual Bike Ride Across Tennessee.
 I'm not a very serious bike rider myself, but I do take very seriously making Nashville and other Tennessee cities bike and walk friendly (so do the majority to Tennesseans).
 I am the chairman of Bike Walk Tennessee in Action, a non-profit that advocates for cycling infrastructure, awareness and safety.

-I cook in my down time and like trying new dishes from Cooks Illustrated, a cooking magazine with a decidedly "academic" approach towards recipes.
+I cook in my down time.
+I'm a long time user of Cooks Illustrated, a cooking magazine with a decidedly "academic" approach towards recipes.
+I'm a recent convert to Chris Kimball's new project "Milk Street," which offers recipes that are often simpler than Cook's.
 Here are a few recipes I've been elated with recently.
 Cooks Illustrated recipes are linked to reprints since Cooks is gated.

 Tavern's Kale and Parmesan Salad